UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_13.md

 ---

-Let’s make the same change for the exception that checks that each element is of type `int` in the input list `numerical_list`.
+Let’s make the same changes for the exception that checks that each element is of type `int` in the input list `numerical_list`.
 This also is a type error: